 About Governor Mary Fallin

-As governor, Fallin has cited job growth and retention, education reform, government modernization and protecting Oklahoma from the intrusions of Washington, D.C., as top priorities.
+As governor, Fallin cites job growth and retention, education reform and workforce development, government modernization and the elimination of government waste as top priorities.
 During Fallin’s administration, Oklahoma has consistently ranked among the top states for job creation.
-In fiscal year 2012, Oklahoma added a net 38,000 jobs which ranked the state second in the nation for job creation.

 Click here to download the official press photo of Governor Mary Fallin.